Ashutosh150/MicroService-DEMO1-using-RestTemplate/README.md

-This is Practice For MicroServices using Eureka Service Delivery
+This is Practice For MicroServices using RestTemplate Http Method of communication between Services